Using success gates in portfolio strategy development for more informed decision making

 Download this post (PDF)

 Corporate strategy is about decisions on how to deploy limited resources across the business portfolio and how to define the role of the corporate center

 When forming corporate strategy, executives must analyse and decide on two separate components: portfolio strategy and parenting strategy (see also figure 1).
 In a nutshell, portfolio strategy seeks to maximize owner value by finding out the right investments and divestments in a portfolio of business units.
 Thus, in a portfolio strategy, corporate-level management sets guidelines for business units to be prioritized, grown, and invested in as well as those that are divested or used as sources of cash.
 Parenting strategy, in turn, decides the role and responsibilities of the corporate center in serving, structuring, and managing business units.
 The main evaluation criterion of parenting strategy relates to the comparison of the value of portfolio under the corporate to the sum of the valuations of each business unit as separate entities.
 The value of a corporation should be bigger than the sum of its parts or in other words, parenting strategy must be value-adding.
 Should this not be the case individual businesses would be better off as standalone companies.

-Portfolio strategy often introduces cross coupled issues, making it hard to synthesize a clear path to an optimal solutions
+Portfolio strategy often introduces cross coupled issues, making it hard to synthesize a clear path to an optimal solution

 In portfolio strategy executives must decide on the right portfolio development actions required to maximize the value of the corporation.
 Activities for meeting strategic objectives are often organized by first identifying many alternatives without considering limitations.
 This is followed by selecting those that are expected to best contribute to reaching the objectives, considering available resources, time and capabilities.
 The task of assessing portfolio development actions becomes quickly complex.
 Typically, there are multiple distinct businesses to which limited financial and human resources must be optimally allocated at same time as external changes affect future market development.